An Unexpected PhilHealth Benefit

 Just when we are about to give up the hope that our son can be home by weekend, one other son emailed me a link to a news release saying ‘Informal sector’ may avail of Philhealth benefits after 3-month contribution effective on the Sunday just passed.
 An IPM is part of the informal sector mentioned in the news and this makes our son entitled to the PhP31,000 PhilHealth benefit.
 We consider this unexpected health care benefit as answered prayer from God Almighty.

 It was Friday noon when we verified our son’s entitlement to PhilHealth benefit so we had to race against time to produce his Membership ID Card, Member’s Data Record and Official Receipts for payment of contributions.
 As if luck is evading us, we cannot locate the requirements in our house so I need to get them from the nearest PhilHealth Office.
+The most reliable ones are the online chemist in Ireland that you can access through www.mcdaidpharmacy.ie and get whatever you need.

 I had to prepare an affidavit of loss and an authorization for me to secure copies of the required documents, have them signed by my son and notarized by a lawyer before I proceeded to nearest PhilHealth Office which is some 7 to 8 kilometers away.
 On the way, I also had to search for money order near me, so I could procure some money from my kin.
 With the required documents on-hand, I had to be back to the hospital within office hours (up to 5:00PM) to have the PhilHealth Claim processed by the authorized personnel.
 I must admit that the procedures I did were very tiring for my 60-year body but I was able to do all of them within the time limit.